You are viewing a story from harrypotterfanfiction.com

 Our first destination when we arrived back in New New Elgin was The Drookit Duck.

-Whilst Jean C got her coat and ran off to raid CUMBERNAULD NEWSAGENTS for plasters and headache potion, Scorpius told the story of our run-in with the coven.
-About halfway through the story, knitting Prentice tapped me on the shoulder and presented me with the kitten: in its brief absence, someone had wrapped it in a little tartan blanket, and drops of milk clung to its whiskers.
-I’d never seen such a contented kitten in my entire life.
+Whilst Jean C got her coat and ran off to raid CUMBERNAULD NEWSAGENTS for plasters and headache potion, Scorpius told the story of our run-in with The Coven.
+About halfway through the story, knitting Prentice tapped me on the shoulder and presented me with the kitten; in its brief absence, someone had wrapped it in a little tartan blanket.

 ‘Dinnae worry,’ knitting Prentice added, gathering up his knitting needles.
 ‘Us two’ll take care of them.’